Art Is not a break from learning—it’s a way into it.”

 Curious to see more of what I do?
 Visit my LinkedIn or Teachers Pay Teachers page.

-Over the next decade, we partnered with schools, museums, libraries, and community organizations to demonstrate just how powerful art can be—not just as a tool for self-expression, but as a catalyst for empathy, critical thinking, and academic connection.
+Over the next decade, we partnered with schools, museums, libraries, and community organizations to demonstrate how art can serve as a catalyst for empathy, critical thinking, and academic connection.

-In 2025, funding grew increasingly unstable, and we made the difficult but intentional decision to shut down the nonprofit branch of Doodles Academy.
-To ensure the curriculum and programming would live on, we merged our core offerings with larger organizations—keeping the work alive in classrooms and communities where it matters most.
+In 2025, funding instability led to a thoughtful transition.
+The nonprofit branch of Doodles Academy closed, and our core curriculum and programming were merged into larger organizations—ensuring the work continues in classrooms and communities where it matters most.

 To use art as a tool for deeper learning, greater equity, and creative possibility.